jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 If a new `Feature` implementation class is introduced, this won't affect the client, but updates will be needed for `FeatureFactory`.

-Factories encapsulate which class is created; Prototype eliminates the need to even know what the class types.
+Factories encapsulate which class is created; Prototype eliminates the need to even know what the class types are.

 ## Basic Prototype
 Prototype doesn't use a static method to acquire an object, which is the primary mechanism in most of the other [Creational Design Patterns](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html).
-Prototype acquires an object from breeder object by having it clone itself.
+Prototype acquires an object from a breeder object by having it clone itself.
 Other creational design patterns encapsulate the constructor by placing the call to `new()` within a class static method.
 Prototype encapsulates the constructor by placing the call to `new()` within a non-static method accessed via an object instance of that class.

 The client code would acquire a `Feature` object using Prototype as follows:
 ```java